 During the conference, the attendees and visitors, mostly African language teachers and scholars, visiting the LRC booths were excited as they listen to the mission and scope of the NALRC work and its achievements.
 Most visitors picked up the language brochures of their interest; some collected bundles of them to introduce the languages to students at their universities.
 Many language instructors appreciated the efforts of the NALRC to promote African languages.
 Although, the exhibitions center was not located in a strategic and terrific traffic area, both John and Joseph went round to meet them at their respective presentation venue to distribute the NALRC brochures and ULIMI to the conference attendees.
 Some of them came to the booth later to see other African language resource materials and even bought some them at conference discounted rate.

 The conference was a huge success in terms of disseminating information about the activities of the NALRC to a wider range of scholars from all areas of African Studies such as African literature, Afro-American literature, and Cultural studies.
 The conference was also helpful in that the NALRC could directly hear about the needs regarding the studying of African Languages.

 The NALRC’s efforts in making language resources available to the language scholars in the United States were highly commended by the visitors.
-Some of the highlights of NALRC’s report at the conference was its annual professional development programs and also materials produced by the center.
-The 58th annual conference is scheduled for November 19-22, 2015.
+The 60th annual conference is scheduled for Philadephia in 2017.